220912-jwa/environment-setup-mac/README.md

 ## Step 3: Install JDK 11

-I suggest installing java manually by following the instructions [here](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-macos.html#GUID-2FE451B0-9572-4E38-A1A5-568B77B146DE) on Oracle's website
+I suggest installing java manually by following the instructions [here](https://docs.oracle.com/en/java/javase/11/install/installation-jdk-macos.html#GUID-2FE451B0-9572-4E38-A1A5-568B77B146DE) on Oracle's website.

 These steps may also work if you want to try through the command line: https://mkyong.com/java/how-to-install-java-on-mac-osx/